jenguehard/scrappingyt/README.md

 Use python 3.6 version

-In order to start the Streamlit application on local, please install the librairies inside the ```requirements.txt``` file and then launch the application on the terminal with the following command :
+In order to start the Streamlit application on local, please install the librairies inside the ```requirements.txt``` file.

+Please create a Youtube API-Key with this [Google guide](https://developers.google.com/youtube/v3/getting-started) and put it into a ```config.py``` file that you need to create.

+Launch the application on the terminal with the following command :

 ```streamlit run app.py```